contagon/handbook/handbook/11-young-women.md

 If young women desire to serve full-time missions, parents and leaders help them prepare.
 This includes teaching them about the blessings and expectations of full-time missionary work.

 As part of this preparation, the bishopric or stake presidency may organize a missionary preparation class.
-The main resources for this class are the scriptures, [Missionary Standards for Disciples of Jesus Christ](https://www.churchofjesuschrist.org/study/manual/missionary-standards-for-disciples-of-jesus-christ?lang=eng), and  [Preach My Gospel](https://www.churchofjesuschrist.org/study/manual/preach-my-gospel-a-guide-to-missionary-service?lang=eng).
+The main resources for this class are the scriptures, [Missionary Standards for Disciples of Jesus Christ](https://www.churchofjesuschrist.org/study/manual/missionary-standards-for-disciples-of-jesus-christ?lang=eng), and [Preach My Gospel: A Guide to Sharing the Gospel of Jesus Christ](https://www.churchofjesuschrist.org/study/manual/preach-my-gospel-a-guide-to-missionary-service?lang=eng).
 This class is not held during regular Sunday meetings.

-[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) [Missionary.ChurchofJesusChrist.org](https://missionary.churchofjesuschrist.org/) provides additional resources that can help young women who desire to prepare to serve a mission.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) [Missionary.ChurchofJesusChrist.org](https://missionary.churchofjesuschrist.org) provides additional resources that can help young women who desire to prepare to serve a mission.
 See [chapters 23](23.md) and [24](24.md) for more information.

 ### 11.2.4 Uniting Families for Eternity